A complexity theory for non-local quantum computation: Reductions among NLQCs

 \subsection{Interchange implies Distinguish}

 In this section we give a different type of reduction, this one between two NLQC tasks that aren't characterized in terms of a Boolean function.
 These tasks are Interchange (i.e., coherently transform a state $\ket{\psi_0}$ to an orthogonal state $\ket{\psi_1}$ and vice versa), and Distinguish (i.e., distinguish between two orthogonal states $\ket{\phi_0},\ket{\phi_1}$).
-(See \cref{sec:stateandunitary} for formal definitions of these tasks).
-At a high level, we show that a efficient NLQC protocol for Interchange with states $\ket{\psi_0},\ket{\psi_1}$ implies an efficient NLQC protocol for Distinguish with the ``Fourier'' states $\ket{\phi_{\pm}} = \frac{1}{\sqrt{2}} (\ket{\psi_0} \pm \ket{\psi_1})$.
+See \Cref{sec:stateandunitary} for formal definitions of these tasks.
+At a high level, we show that an efficient NLQC protocol for Interchange with states $\ket{\psi_0},\ket{\psi_1}$ implies an efficient NLQC protocol for Distinguish with the ``Fourier'' states $\ket{\phi_{\pm}} = \frac{1}{\sqrt{2}} (\ket{\psi_0} \pm \ket{\psi_1})$.

 Our result is inspired by the equivalence of these tasks in the standard model of quantum circuits: it is known~\cite{aaronson2020hardness} that an efficient algorithm for Interchange with $\ket{\psi_0},\ket{\psi_1}$ implies an efficient algorithm for Distinguish $\ket{\phi_\pm}$, \emph{and vice versa}.
+Note that in this setting we are considering global operations, with no division of the inputs between players.
 This equivalence, though simple, has had important applications in quantum cryptography~\cite{bostanci2023unitary,hhan2023hardness,morimae2025quantum} in recent years.

 While we found a reduction in one direction (Interchange implies Distinguish) in the NLQC setting, we weren't able to find the other direction.
 It is an interesting open question of whether this other direction is possible.